Ikelene/ScratchCord/README.md

 | v7.3.3  | :x:                |
 | < 7.3.0 | :x:                |

+# Modding Support

+The official list of ScratchCord mods is [here](https://github.com/Ikelene/ScratchCord-Mods).
+Use the format in the [README](https://github.com/Ikelene/ScratchCord-Mods/README.md) to publish a mod using the latest `ScratchCord.pmp`.

 # Navigating the interface

 ### Do not use your real password.
 They are unsecured (stored on my server) I can view your passwords and users at any time.
 (Fix coming soon.)